Mellon Foundation Awards $4 Million for Kansas City Monuments Coalition

 “The work of the UMKC team and our community partners is a thrilling opportunity to leverage our strengths and collectively build a historical landscape that better reflects the experiences of everyone who calls Kansas City home,” Enríquez said.

-Most of the $4 million will directly fund the historical efforts of partner organizations to support.
+Most of the $4 million will directly fund the historical efforts of partner organizations.
 The projects must be completed within the three years allotted by the Mellon Foundation.
 The UMKC team, including numerous additional faculty and staff, will also organize and deliver public programs as well as collaborate with the Kansas City Public Library’s Digital Branch on its next KC history website project.
 The grant includes funding for two full-time staff positions and graduate students who will aid this effort.
 Students who are part of the Mellon humanities internship program awarded to UMKC are also eligible to work on this project.

 “The Monuments Project is an unprecedented multi-year commitment by the Mellon Foundation that is aimed at transforming the nation’s commemorative landscape to ensure our collective histories are more completely and accurately represented,” according to the foundation.
 “The Monuments Project supports efforts to express, elevate and preserve the stories of those who have often been denied historical recognition, and explores how we might foster a more complete telling of who we are as a nation.”